Lateral response of a layered material with interlayer friction: Summary and discussion

-In the present work, we have discussed only the lateral displacement at the surface of the layered material and investigated how this displacement is transmitted into the material.
-In the future, we shall investigate the mechanical response to the out-of-plane surface displacement.
-For such a deformation, one needs to take into account the bending energy of each elastic sheet, typically considered for the smectic phase in liquid crystals~\cite{deGennesBook}.
-In the previous theory on the dynamics of lyotropic lamellar phases, however, the lateral displacement was not considered because each layer behaves as a 2D fluid~\cite{Ramaswamy93}.
-In our previous work on two-layer vesicles, we argued both the bending energy and the stretching energy of the fluid membranes as well as the hydrodynamics of the surrounding fluid~\cite{Lu12}.
+In the present work, we have discussed only the lateral in-plane displacement at the surface of the layered material and investigated how it is transmitted into the material.
+In the future, we shall also investigate the mechanical response to the out-of-plane surface displacement.
+For a thin elastic sheet, it is known that in-plane and out-of-plane displacements are coupled to each other so that bending always accompanies stretching~\cite{Landau}.
+For such a non-linear coupling, one can eliminate the in-plane degrees of freedom, which results in the renormalization of the bending rigidity~\cite{Nelson87,Doussal}.
+A hydrodynamic theory for a single polymerized membrane was discussed in Ref.~\cite{Frey91} by focusing on the dynamics of out-of-plane deformation that is coupled to the surrounding fluid.

+In order to consider the mechanical response to the out-of-plane deformation in the layered material, one needs to further take into account such as the bending rigidity and layer compression modulus that are used to describe the elasticity of the smectic phase in liquid crystals~\cite{deGennesBook}.
+For multi-layered elastic sheets, the steric interactions between two elastic sheets are very different from those between fluid membranes~\cite{Leibler89}.
+Moreover, it is necessary to investigate the effects of hydrodynamic interactions between elastic sheets for out-of-plane deformation.
+These extended studies are left for our future work.
+However, we emphasize that even the lateral response to in-plane deformation appears to be non-trivial due to the friction between the layers, as we have discussed in this paper.

+In our previous work on two-layer vesicles~\cite{Lu12}, we argued both the bending energy and the stretching energy of the fluid membranes as well as the hydrodynamics of the surrounding fluid.
 We can also extend this theory to a multi-layer system by including the shear elasticity of each sheet.